Liyunfan1998/K-project-new-UI/README.md

 ### Goal of the project

-Realization of a realtime instruction system for injured patients to do habilitation tasks.
+Realization of a realtime instruction system to guide injured patients to perform rehabilitation tasks.

 ### Requirements

-- QT
+- Hardware: A computer with a webcam and an nvidia gpu

+- Nvidia docker (search NGC on google)

+- Pytorch Docker Image (From Nvidia Docker Website, with CUDA embedded)

+- Flask (such that the frontend can run in a browser)

-- PYQT5
+- MediaPipe (from Google)

 - OpenCV